 Marty Clubb owns L’Ecole No. 41 with his wife Megan.
 This second generation, family-owned artisan winery, located in the historic Frenchtown School depicted on their label, was founded in 1983 by Megan’s parents, Jean and Baker Ferguson.
 Marty Clubb took over winemaking in 1989.

 Marty’s ongoing dedication and commitment to the Washington state wine industry is evident in his many leadership roles.
 Marty, along with his partners Norm McKibben and Gary Figgins, were early viticulture pioneers in the Walla Walla.
 In 1997 they began the expansion of the original 20-acre Seven Hills Vineyard to the 230 acres it is today.
 Marty is currently President and Director of the Washington Wine Institute and is one of two board members from Washington State for WineAmerica.
 He was instrumental in the founding of the Walla Walla Valley Wine Alliance and served as its president for six years.
 Marty worked with other industry pioneers in the development of the Walla Walla Community College Center for Enology and Viticulture.
 He earned a chemical engineering degree from Texas A&M University.

-All L'Ecole wines are vegetarian.
+All L'Ecole wines are vegan.
 No egg whites or fish by-products are used in fining.

 "Winemakers Marty Clubb and Mike Sharon are behind this impeccably run estate, which is one of the few in Washington that sees good distribution in the United States.
 Their entry-level wines are always impeccably made and great values, and their top tier releases can compete with the best of Washington State."